"Some research via James Hall

 Wright's pensioners were very poor, and some even left the almshouses

-for the workhouse, but with the generous donation of this man their
+for the workhouse, but with the donation their

 annual pay was increased by £10 per year, helping to improve their lot.